Contemporary-Physicslab/TN2985/book/chapters/Experiment_2_K40.md

 Geiger-M�ller counting setup for determining the half-live of $^{40}K$.
 Sample holders are available to accommodate different thicknesses of KCl powder.
 The holder should be placed in the uppermost slot.
 ```

 Typically, the number of detections induced by the KCl sample is counted during a certain time period, using a counter/timer.
-The count rate *R* is obtained by dividing the count total $N_{count}$ by the measurement time $\Delta t$: $R = N_{count}/\Delta t$.
-Since the count rate is not equal to the activity, it is therefore expressed in s$^{-1}$ and not in Bq.
+The count rate *R* is obtained by dividing the count total $N_{count}$ by the measurement time $\Delta t: R = N_{count}/\Delta t$.
+Since the count rate is not equal to the activity, it is therefore expressed in $s^{-1}$ and not in Bq.
 The count rate is recalculated into the activity by making several corrections.
 The discussion below is limited to those corrections that give a significant contribution.

 *1. Background radiation*